waywardphilosopher/parami/content/docs/knowing.md

-#### Reading 4 (session 6): "Knowledge is true judgement with an account."
+#### Reading 4 (session 6): "Knowledge is true belief with an account."

-Theaetetus now modifies his previous proposal, to say that knowledge is true judgement *with an account*.
+Theaetetus now modifies his previous proposal, to say that knowledge is true belief *with an account*.
 But what is an account (*logos* in Greek)?
 And does this solve the problem?
 This is the problem we are looking at this week.
 The section of the text is 201d–210a.

 #### Reading 5 (session 7 and 8): "Skill knowledge": Zhuangzi's Ox